The Future of Courts – Hybrid and Virtual Courts

-Lessons from an unprecedented time
+Lessons from a time of change

 For the justice system, this rapid digital transformation required more than just a virtual space to meet.
 Court staff needed to adopt technology that could create a secure, inclusive environment — one that people from every socioeconomic position could easily access and use.
 Moreover, judiciaries needed to leverage solutions that offered accessibility features designed to empower and include all walks of life.
 Enter: Zoom.

-Through the adoption of Zoom, state and local municipal courts not only enabled continuity, but found that the new virtual court proceedings generated better outcomes and experiences.
+Through the adoption of Zoom, federal, state, and local courts not only enabled continuity but also found that the new format generated better experiences.
 Suddenly, the courtroom became a more equitable place.
-With virtual hearings and courtrooms, physical barriers and travel costs no longer mattered, reducing the costs previously spent to appear in court in person.
+Physical barriers no longer mattered, reducing the costs previously spent to appear in court in person.
 The courtroom also became a happier place — colored by happier attendees, reduced tension, and more active participation from all parties.

-“We’re seeing a lot of positive aspects in terms of access to justice.
-When it comes to adoption court, they have family member support over video and get to celebrate the adoption day with the entire family, which is a pretty important factor to see that love.”
+We’re seeing a lot of positive aspects in terms of access to justice.
+When it comes to adoption court, they have family member support over video and get to celebrate the adoption day with the entire family, which is a pretty important factor to see that love.

-“What we’ve seen in the [more than 25 virtual jury trials] we’ve had so far is that every one of those, there’s been increased participation.
+What we’ve seen in the [more than 25 virtual jury trials] we’ve had so far is that every one of those, there’s been increased participation.
 Usually, let’s say that a county has 40 percent of people show up for jury duty . . . .
-With the virtual jury selection, we’ve seen that number actually increase, so, 60, 70, 80 percent participation.”
+With the virtual jury selection, we’ve seen that number actually increase, so, 60, 70, 80 percent participation.